ctoogood/johndory/src/posts/waas.md

 date: '2016-02-09'
 featuredImage: /images/waas-bakery-scene-42.jpg
 ---
-#A bakery on the westside of the Shetland Islands delivering a fantastic range of freshly baked breads, cakes, biscuits and pastries.
+#Waas bakery is in the small village of Walls (Waas) on the westside of Shetland’s mainland, about 25 miles from Lerwick.
+In 2016 the bakery was bought by an American entrepreneur, Bruce Gilardi, who had a vision to create premium products that use natural, and where possible, locally sourced ingredients.
+The bakery now produces a wide range of fresh bread, cakes, biscuits & pastries.

 I arrived at the bakery at around 3am.
 It had been a challenge to negotiate the winding single track road to Walls on such a bitterly cold & snowy February morning.
 A warm glowing light radiated from the bakery windows - work must have already begun.

-Waas bakery is in the small village of Walls (Waas) on the westside of Shetland’s mainland, about 25 miles from Lerwick.
-In 2016 the bakery was bought by an American entrepreneur, Bruce Gilardi, who had a vision to create premium products that use natural, and where possible, locally sourced ingredients.
-The bakery now produces a wide range of fresh bread, cakes, biscuits & pastries.

 I entered the building, squeezing past several large trolleys stacked with bread rolls.
 I followed the noises I could hear from further inside and reached a large room filled with many pieces of nostalgic machinery.
 In the centre of the room was a large table where a man stood emptying small baskets of bread dough.
 It was Bruce, and after a brief & friendly introduction, he was back to work.